 To learn more, please visit: www.chemicalleasing.org

-In 2018, more than ten years later, there is no doubt that Chemical Leasing can build the business case for Sustainable Chemistry by creating win-win situations for business partners and the environment.
+In 2019, fifteen years later, there is no doubt that the performance-based business model, Chemical Leasing, can build the business case for sustainable chemical management by creating win-win situations for business partners and the environment.

 Built on strong cooperation between partners and based on mutual trust, it increases the efficient use of chemicals, reduces the risks to human health brought about by their use, improves the economic and environmental performance of participating companies and ultimately enhances business performance.

 On 21 November 2016, the UNIDO-led global and multi-stakeholder initiative on Chemical Leasing achieved another milestone with the signing of the Joint Declaration of Intent on Chemical Leasing between UNIDO, Austria, Germany and Switzerland under the umbrella of UNIDO's 50 Years' anniversary week in Vienna, Austria.
 The legally non-binding declaration is open for additional partners and aims to increase awareness of Chemical Leasing at the political level and strengthens the cooperation of the partners in global promotion activities.

 UNIDO's Global Chemical Leasing Programme contributes to the UN Sustainable Development Agenda 2030 and addresses in particular SDG 9, “Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation”.
 It also relates directly to the SDGs 3, 6, 12 and 13.
 The initiative is fully in line with SAICM principles and aims to contribute to the Circular Economy movement.